Nazar Chepurnyi

+Nazar Vyacheslavovich Chepurnyi (Назар Вячеславович Чепурний; born 3 September 2002) is a Ukrainian artistic gymnast.
+He represented Ukraine at the 2024 Summer Olympics.
+He claimed the bronze medal on vault at both the 2023 and the 2025 World Championships.
+He was part of the gold medal winning team at the 2024 European Championships and the silver medal winning team at the 2019 Junior World Championships.
+Individually on vault he also is the 2021 World University Games champion, 2018 Youth Olympic silver medalist, and the 2024 European bronze medalist.
+Additionally he is the 2019 Junior World champion on horizontal bar.

-Junior
+Junior gymnastics career

 2016

 Chepurnyi competed at the junior European Championships held in Bern, Switzerland.

 2018

 Chepurnyi competed at the Ukraine International Cup where he placed first in the all-around.
 He competed at the junior European Championships alongside Illia Kovtun, Vladyslav Hrynevych, Dmytro Shyshko, and Roman Vashchenko where he helped Ukraine finish fifth as a team; he finished ninth in the all-around.
 Chepurnyi next competed at Gymnasiade in Marrakesh.
 He finished second in the all-around behind Diogo Soares and third on rings but won the gold medal on horizontal bar.
 He also won the bronze medal in the rings and the silver medal in the all-around event.

 Chepurnyi was selected to represent Ukraine at the 2018 Youth Olympic Games.
 He was part of the mixed multi-discipline team that won gold.
 He qualified to four individual finals: the all-around, floor exercise, vault, and parallel bars.
 He finished sixth in the all-around and fourth on both floor exercise and parallel bars.
 He won the silver medal on vault behind Brandon Briones.